-Interest Income and Paid-in Kind Interest Income: Interest income is recorded on the accrual basis to the extent that such amounts are expected to be collected.
+Interest income and paid-in-kind interest income: Interest income is recorded on the accrual basis to the extent that such amounts are expected to be collected.
 The company has loans in the portfolio that contain a payment-in-kind ("PIK") provision.
 The PIK interest, which represents contractually deferred interest added to the loan balance that is generally due at maturity, is recorded on the accrual basis to the extent that such amounts are expected to be collected.
 PIK interest is not accrued if the Company does not expect the issuer to be able to pay all principal and interest when due.

-Non-accrual income: Generally, when interest and/or principal payments on a loan become materially past due, or if the Company otherwise does not expect the borrower to be able to service its debt and other obligations, the Company will place the loan on non-accrual status, and will generally cease recognizing interest income and PIK on that loan for financial reporting purposes.
+Non-accrual investments: Generally, when interest and/or principal payments on a loan become 90 days or more past due, or if the Company otherwise does not expect the borrower to be able to service its debt and other obligations, the Company will place the loan on non-accrual status, and will generally cease recognizing interest income and PIK on that loan for financial reporting purposes.
 Interest payments received on non-accrual loans may be recognized as income or applied to principal depending upon management's judgment.
-The Company writes off any previously accrued and uncollected interest when it is determined that interest is no longer considered collectible.
-The company may elect to cease accruing PIK and continue accruing interest income in cases where a loan is currently paying interest income but, in management's judgment, there is a reasonable likelihood of principal loss on the loan.
+The Company writes off any previously accrued and uncollected cash interest when it is determined that interest is no longer considered collectible.
+The Company may elect to cease accruing PIK and continue accruing interest income in cases where a loan is currently paying its interest income but, in management's judgment, there is a reasonable likelihood of principal loss on the loan.
 Non-accrual loans are returned to accrual status when the borrower's financial condition improves such that management believes current interest and principal payments are expected to be collected.

-Gains and Losses on investment sales and paydowns: Realized gains and losses on investments are recognized using the specific identification method.
+Gains and losses on investment sales and paydowns: Realized gains and losses on investments are recognized using the specific identification method.

-Dividend Income and Paid-in-kind Dividends: Dividend income is recognized on the date dividends are declared.
+Dividend income and paid-in-kind dividends: Dividend income is recognized on the date dividends are declared.
+Dividend income may be reversed in the event that a previously declared dividend is no longer expected to be paid by the portfolio company.
 The Company holds preferred equity investments in the portfolio that contain a payment-in-kind dividend ("PIK dividends") provision.
 PIK dividends, which represent contractually deferred dividends added to the equity balance, are recorded on the accrual basis to the extent that such amounts are expected to be collected.
 The Company will typically cease accrual of PIK dividends when the fair value of the equity investment is less than the cost basis of the investment or when it is otherwise determined by management that collection of PIK dividends are unlikely to be collected.
 If management determines that a decline in fair value is temporary in nature and the PIK dividends are more likely than not to be collected, management may elect to continue accruing PIK dividends.